piyushpatel2005/go-exploration/notes/conditionals-in-golang/index.md

 # Conditionals

-Conditional constructs in Programming languages allow us to make decision based on certain conditions.
+Conditional constructs in programming languages allow us to make decision based on certain conditions.
 Usually every programming language has such kind of constructs using `if...else` keywords.
 These usually take a logical statement and based on whether it returns `true` or `false`, one of the blocks get executed.

 ## Overview